bisakhmondal/blog.bisakh/data/blog/aws-lambda-apisix.md

 ### Plugin with Authorization via API-KEY

-If the authorization schema of the aws-lambda APISIX plugin is set with a string value, the plugin by-default uses it, as the process is less resource intensive compared to authorization via IAM access keys through aws v4 request signing.
+If the authorization schema of the aws-lambda APISIX plugin is set with a string value, the plugin by default uses it, as the process is less resource-intensive compared to authorization via IAM access keys through aws v4 request signing.

 ```shell
 # enable plugin for a specific route